madsjulia/DocumentFunction.jl/README.md

 ```
   foobar

-  Foobar function to do amazing stuff
+  Foobar function to do amazing stuff!

   Methods: